 - Their words don’t match their actions (in my experience: their words don’t match their voice intonation and/or facial expressions)

-Common Narcissism Behaviors
+Common Narcissistic Behaviors

-- Baiting you and picking fights
+- Bait you and pick fights

-- Life is a game of power and control, they play to win at any cost.
+- Want to win at any cost.

 Having a personality disorder significantly decreases one’s ability to correctly perceive reality.